alexkasema/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-A script that prints absolute path name of pwd
+1. A script that prints absolute path name of pwd
+2. Displaying content of list of current directory ls